lwjglgamedev/lwjglbook-bookcontents-leg/chapter1/chapter1.md

 	</profiles>
 ```

-In each project, the LWJGL platform dependency will use the correct property established in the profile for the current platform.
+Inside each project, the LWJGL platform dependency will use the correct property established in the profile for the current platform.

 ```xml
         <dependency>